Get A Quote Book Consultation طلب اجتماع اطلب عرض اسعار

 Get A Quote

-Required Documents List For Liquidation Of A Company In The DIFC
+Required Documents For Liquidation Of A Company In The DIFC

 While under Liquidation, the DIFC requires companies to furnish a series of documentation.
 These papers include the following:

-• A letter from the corporation to the liquidator that has been chosen
+• A letter from the corporation to the liquidator who has been chosen.

 Read more